Robert Bédard (tennis)

-Robert Bédard (born 13 September 1931) is a Canadian former tennis player and educator.
-He is the most recent Canadian winner of the Canadian Open Tennis Championships.
+Robert Bédard (born 13 September 1931) is a former Canadian tennis player and educator.
+He is the most recent Canadian winner of the men's Canadian Open Tennis Championships.

-Bédard was considered among the top ten clay court players in the world and was the top-ranked Canadian singles player in ten years between 1955 and 1965.

 Bédard won three Canadian Open singles titles in 1955 (over Henri Rochon in the final), 1957 (over Ramanathan Krishnan in the final) and 1958 (over Whitney Reed in the final).
 Bédard won a record seven Quebec Open singles championships and two Ontario Open singles titles.
-He won the U.S. Eastern Clay Court Championships in 1960.
+Bédard won the ILTF Sutton Hard Courts or ILTF Surrey Hard Court Championships on clay at Sutton, England in 1957.
+That same season he won the North of England Hard Court Championships on clay at Southport, England.
+He won the USLTA Eastern Clay Court Championships in 1960.
 His career titles won was 30 tournaments, mostly on clay, in a very restricted playing career often confined to just the summer months.

+Bédard was considered among the top ten clay court players in the world and was the top-ranked Canadian singles player in 11 consecutive years from 1955 to 1965.
+At the height of his career, he was unbeaten in 216 consecutive matches against Canadian players.

 Bédard represented Canada in Davis Cup play for many years, reaching North America Zone and Interzone Finals in 1953, 1955, and 1959.
-During his career, he defeated No. 1 players of 20 different countries, including Australia and the U.S..
+During his career, he defeated No. 1 players from 21 different countries, including Australia and the U.S.

 Bédard was a multi-sport athlete and was offered professional contracts with the New York Rangers ice hockey team and the Cleveland Indians baseball team, which he declined in favour of a career in academia.
 He became the principal of St. Andrew's College, an elite private preparatory collegiate, from 1981 to 1997.

 Tennis career

 Summary

 Born in Saint-Hyacinthe, Quebec, Bédard began playing tennis at the relatively late age of 15, and tennis was always his second sport to ice hockey.
 Bédard continued to play minor league ice hockey during the winter months and minor league baseball during the summer months.

-Bédard is the most recent Canadian to win the Canadian Open men's singles championship, triumphing in 1955 (defeating Henri Rochon in the final), 1957 (defeating Ramanathan Krishnan in a four sets final), and 1958 (defeating Whitney Reed in the final).
-He won the doubles title three times, in 1955, 1957, and 1959 with compatriot Don Fontana.
-He won the mixed doubles title in 1959 partnering Mariette Laframboise.
-Bédard holds the record at the Canadian Open Championships for the most appearances with 17.